zebscripts/AFK-Daily/README.md

 ## Feature Requests
 Have a feature in mind?
 An idea?
 Something that isn't implemented yet?
 Maybe even a completely different script for the game?
 Let me know by hitting me up on [discord](http://discordapp.com/users/241655863616471041), or by opening a new [issue](https://github.com/zebscripts/afk-daily/issues/new)!

+## Troubleshooting
+**`hexdump: not found`**

+This is most likely because your device does not have [busybox](https://play.google.com/store/apps/details?id=stericson.busybox) installed.
+Either install it on your device or try an emulator like Bluestacks out.